Viktor Chukarin: Biography

-In 1946 he already competed in gymnastics at the Soviet national championships; next year he finished fifth, and in 1948 won a national title.
-He became the all-around Soviet champion in 1949 and repeated this achievement in 1950, 1951, 1953 and 1955.
+In 1946, he already competed in gymnastics at the Soviet national championships; next year, he finished fifth, and in 1948 won a national title.
+He became the all-around Soviet champion in 1949 and repeated this achievement in 1950, 1951, 1953, and 1955.
+In 1951, for his sports performances, Chukarin was granted an honorary sports title as the Honoured Master of Sports.

-Soviet Union joined the Olympic Games in 1952 when Chukarin was 30.
-By then Chukarin gained much weight and was considered bulky for a gymnast.
+In 1952, when the Soviet Union joined the International Olympic Movement, Chukarin was 30.
+By then, Chukarin gained much weight and was considered bulky for a gymnast.
 As a result, he had low scores on the floor, yet he won six medals, including the individual all-around by a margin of 0.7 points.
-He won five more Olympic medals at the 1956 Summer Olympics, including a silver on the floor.
+Nevertheless, with four gold and two silver medals, he became a star feature of the Soviet Olympic team and the leader among the Olympic medalists.
+Aged 35, he won five more Olympic medals at the 1956 Summer Olympics, including a silver on the floor.

-He led the Soviet team to the victory at the 1954 World Championships, winning gold in the team all around and the individual all around.
+He led the Soviet team to victory at the 1954 World Championships, winning gold in the team all-around and the individual all-around.

 In 1957 along with Larisa Latynina, Chukarin was awarded the first ever Order of Lenin given to an athlete.

-He recounted his sport career in the 1955 book entitled The Road to the Peaks (Put K Vershinam).
+He recounted his sports career in the 1955 book entitled The Road to the Peaks (Put K Vershinam).
 In 1961, he coached Armenian gymnastics team, and in 1963 became an assistant professor at the Lviv Institute of Physical Culture.
 He died in 1984 and was buried at the Lychakiv Cemetery.
 One of the streets in Lviv was named after him.